What if I could show you how to start a production company from the ground up in just one guide?

 If you’ve decided to start your own film production company, it’s safe to say there’s never been a better time to do so.

-However, for many aspiring filmmakers and entrepreneurs, starting a film company can come across as a mammoth task, and it’s difficult to know where to begin.
+However, for many aspiring filmmakers, starting a production company can come across as a mammoth task, and it’s difficult to know where to begin.